Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - Provides full disc images of the earth and/or regional crops

 - There are **10** geostationary satellites broadcasting imagery in this band:
-    - 2x GOES in the US (One additional limited GOES in Europe and Asia)
+    - 2x GOES in the US
+    - 1x EWS-G in Europe and Asia (Retired GOES)
     - 2x Elektro-L in Europe, Asia and Oceania
     - 4x Fengyun in Asia and Oceania
     - 1x Geo-Kompsat in Asia and Oceania

-## Example processed xRIT image
+## Example processed geostationary image

 ![Elektro-L3 full disc Earth image](../../assets/images/Radio/compressed/Best-Earth-full-disc-COMPRESSED.jpg)
 *Elektro-L N3 LRIT received on 11/2/2024 using a 125 cm dish and a SawBird GOES+.
 Decoded using SatDump.
 Pictured is the autogenerated `NC` (Natural Color) composite.
 65% quality lossy JPEG compression with 0.05 gaussian blur applied, click [here]({{site.baseurl}}/assets/images/Sat-reception-journey/Best-Earth-full-disc.png) for the full resolution image.*